Hover to see how factors connect to Background Knowledge. Then click connected factors to explore strategies related to multiple factors.

 When annotating, students engage deeply with a text and make their thinking visible while reading.

-Audiobooks allow students to hear fluent reading and experience books above their reading skills.
+Audiobooks allow students to hear fluent reading and to experience books that may be above their reading skills.

 When adolescents can connect and communicate with authentic audiences about their interests and values, reading and writing become more personally meaningful and relevant.